RuoyuanZhao/Real-time-Gesture-Tracking-in-Whac-A-Mole/README.md

 Some tips:
 1. Keep the background pure for convenience of tracking.
 2. Don't move too fast, LKT cannot work when two bounding boxes do not overlap.
+3. If the template does not work well, generate your own template by get_template.m.